ASFHyP3/hyp3-docs/docs/using/vertex.md

 and [Sign In with your Earthdata Login credentials](authentication.md#authentication-in-vertex).

 1. **Select your scenes** - RTC processing is available for Sentinel-1 GRD-H and SLC scenes with a beam mode of IW.
-   InSAR processing requires pairs of IW SLC scenes.
-Use the Geographic Search in Vertex to find individual scenes to submit for RTC processing, or reference scenes to use for generating InSAR pairs.
-For InSAR, once you find a reference scene, use either the [Baseline](https://docs.asf.alaska.edu/vertex/baseline/ "Vertex Baseline Documentation" ){target=_blank} or [SBAS](https://docs.asf.alaska.edu/vertex/sbas/ "Vertex SBAS Documentation" ){target=_blank} Search to find scene pairs to submit for processing.
+   InSAR processing requires pairs of IW SLC scenes or bursts.
+Use the Geographic Search in Vertex to find individual scenes to submit for RTC processing, or to find reference scenes to use for generating InSAR pairs.
+For InSAR, once you find a reference scene or burst, use either the [Baseline](https://docs.asf.alaska.edu/vertex/baseline/ "Vertex Baseline Documentation" ){target=_blank} or [SBAS](https://docs.asf.alaska.edu/vertex/sbas/ "Vertex SBAS Documentation" ){target=_blank} Search to find scene pairs to submit for processing.